Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 An ear thermometer, also known as a tympanic thermometer, is a type of medical device used to measure the temperature inside the ear canal.
 It uses infrared technology to detect the heat emitted by the eardrum, which reflects the body’s core temperature.

-Ear thermometers are commonly used to quickly and non-invasively measure body temperature, especially in infants, children, and adults who may have difficulty holding a traditional oral thermometer under the tongue or who require frequent temperature monitoring.
+Ear thermometers are commonly used to quickly and noninvasively measure body temperature, especially in infants, children, and adults who have difficulty holding a traditional oral thermometer under the tongue or require frequent temperature monitoring.

-Ear thermometers are typically handheld devices that consist of a probe or sensor that is inserted into the ear canal and a display that shows the measured temperature.
+Ear thermometers are typically handheld devices consisting of a probe or sensor inserted into the ear canal and a display showing the measured temperature.
 The probe is usually covered with a disposable or reusable probe cover to maintain hygiene and prevent cross-contamination.

-To measure the temperature, the probe is inserted gently into the ear canal, and the thermometer is activated.
+The probe is inserted gently into the ear canal to measure the temperature, and the thermometer is activated.
 The infrared sensor then measures the thermal radiation emitted by the eardrum and provides a temperature reading on the display within seconds.

-Ear thermometers are known for their speed and ease of use, as they provide quick and accurate temperature measurements without the need for invasive methods.
-However, it’s important to follow the manufacturer’s instructions carefully and position the probe correctly in the ear canal to ensure accurate results.
+Ear thermometers are known for their speed and ease of use.
+They provide quick and accurate temperature measurements without the need for invasive methods.
+However, to ensure accurate results, it’s important to follow the manufacturer’s instructions carefully and position the probe correctly in the ear canal.

 5 Must-Knows Before Taking Temperature in Your Ear